Updated on February 4th, 2022

 Are my finances secure using a Bitcoin ATM?

 Yes.
-It’s important to us at Coinsource to provide a secure experience for our customers, so we’ve gone to great lengths to develop our state-of-the-art software.
-Also, from a practical perspective, we can’t successfully run a business with problematic software or hardware.
+It’s important to us at Coinsource to provide a safe experience for our customers, so we’ve gone to great lengths to develop our state-of-the-art software.
+Also, from a practical perspective, operators can’t successfully run a business with problematic software or hardware.
 We take special precautions to ensure the security of Coinsource ATM transactions to benefit all parties involved.

 Am I safe using a Bitcoin ATM?